Advanced Open Water

 You’ll hone your skills by completing five adventure dives that introduce you to:

-- A sampler of three more Adventure Dives of your choice
+- Threemore Adventure Dives of your choice (Speak to us about Options)

 One reason you’ll love the Advanced Open Water Diver course is that you and your instructor choose from a wide variety of Adventure Dives to complete your course.
 You can try your hand at digital underwater photography, drift diving, peak performance buoyancy and much more.